Content |

 Size of its range (breeding/resident): 5.100 km2

 The populations of the Black-billed Parrot also they found in Mount Diablo, in the center of the island.
 Historical reports also placed at the eastern end of the island, although recent sightings in that area are rare.
-However, small flocks have been recently in the John Crow Mountains.
+But, small flocks have been recently in the John Crow Mountains.
 Preliminary surveys indicate population estimates much higher than those described above, and possibly more than 10.000 individuals in the region of Cockpit Country (C. Levy in some 1999).

 Conservation: